DomDerrien/interview-exam/README.md

     <img src="docs/area.svg" />
 </div>

-The smallest area is composed of four adjacent triangles for a total of two units.
+The smallest surface is composed of four adjacent triangles for a total of two square units.

 # Solution implementation

-The solution can be exercized by opening the [index.html](https://rawgit.com/DomDerrien/interview-exam/master/index.html) file in Chrome, Opera, or Safari.
+The solution can be exercized by opening the [index.html](https://rawgit.com/DomDerrien/interview-exam/master/index.html) file in all modern browsers.
 For now, only these browsers have implemented the EcmaScript 6 `import` statement.
 The level of support of other browsers can be checked on [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) website.